restic/restic.github.io/_drafts/restic-foundation1-cdc.md

 snapshot 0b870550 saved
 {% endhighlight %}

-Again you can see that we've instructed restic to backup 100MiB of data, but in this case restic was much faster and finished the job in less than a second.
-Restic would have also be able to efficiently backup a file that was renamed or even moved to a different directory.
+Again we've instructed restic to backup 100MiB of data, but in this case restic was much faster and finished the job in less than a second.
+Restic would have also been able to efficiently backup a file that was renamed or even moved to a different directory by the way.

-Looking at the repository size you can probably already guess that it is still about 100MiB, since we didn't really add any new data:
+Looking at the repository size we can already guess that it is still about 100MiB, since we didn't really add any new data:

 {% highlight console %}
 $ du -sh $RESTIC_REPOSITORY